Nutrition

 As you should have seen from this article, intuitive eating is a holistic approach to food that emphasizes listening to your body’s natural hunger and fullness cues, rather than following restrictive diets or trend-based rules.
 It encourages a healthy relationship with food, promoting self-awareness and trust in your body’s needs.

-By focusing on internal signals and adopting a positive mindset around nutrition, opting to eat intuitively can help individuals find balance, enjoy food without guilt and ultimately achieve long-term well-being.
+By focusing on internal signals and adopting a positive mindset around nutrition, opting to eat intuitively can help individuals work toward balance, reduce guilt around food and support long-term well-being.

 Whether you're looking to break free from diet culture or simply want to eat more mindfully, intuitive eating offers a sustainable and compassionate path to nourishment.